pablomesny/pablomesny/README.md

-🔭 I'm currently working on personal proyects and as a freelancer.
-I mainly focus on applications that make people's job easier.
+🔭 I'm currently working at Experion Solutions.

-😄 I'm open for a fullstack developer position.
+😄 I'm open for a fullstack/front end developer position.

 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/pablomesny/